 From South Korea (Busan) to Japan (Fukuoka) we shipped with Camelia Lines (but there are many ferries, either leaving from Donghae or Busan and arriving at various destinations on the Japanese side).

 When ferrying from/to Russia, DBS Ferry is the one you need.
-We don’t have details on that yet; we’ll ferry from South Korea to Russia only in spring 2018.
+Read about our ferry crossing from South Korea to Russia here.

 Free camping is allowed.
 While true wild camping isn’t much of an option (simply not much wilderness left in this country), you will find many parking lots (with public toilets) all along the coast with views of the ocean as well as in the inland, mountainous areas.